Editor’s Note: This is an updated version of a story that originally ran on September 22, 2022.

 Mortgage rates have been rising over the past year, jumping more than three percentage points.

-The 30-year fixed-rate mortgage averaged 5.55% in the week ending August 25, up from 5.13% the week before, according to Freddie Mac.
-That is almost double where it was this time last year (2.87%), and notably higher than where it started this year (3.22%).
+The 30-year fixed-rate mortgage averaged 7.08% in the week ending October 27, according to Freddie Mac.
+That is more than double where it stood a year ago.

 What’s more, mortgage rates may climb further.